Clarifying “Waters of the United States“

 Additionally, tributaries near them are generally agreed to be waters regulated by the United States.

-Where the largely technical and scientific document—which can be viewed in full here—stirs up controversy is in its clarification of which rivers, streams, ponds, and marshes are covered.
+Where the largely technical and scientific document (learn more here) stirs up controversy is in its clarification of which rivers, streams, ponds, and marshes are covered.

 Under the new rule, many smaller bodies of water, such as wetlands and small streams, have been deemed to exist in relatively the same manner as traditional navigable waters.
 Therefore, they would often all fall under the jurisdictional reach of the EPA and Army Corps of Engineers.
 Not surprisingly, this portion of the new rule has caused a bit of political tension, with opponents believing it to be a power grab on the federal government’s part.
 They believe it will allow officials to penalize and fine landowners—such as farmers—over minuscule issues and, in turn, negatively impact the economy.